SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification

 [{ [1][]{#1}

 }]

-\begingroup \thefootnote{}\footnote{ $^1$Oxford Robotics Inst., Dept. of Engineering Sci., Univ. of Oxford, UK. \\ This project has been partly funded by the Horizon Europe project Digiforest (101070405).
+\begingroup \thefootnote{}\footnote{ $^1$Oxford Robotics Inst., Dept. of Engineering Sci., Univ. of Oxford, UK. \\ This project has been partly funded by the Horizon Europe project Digiforest (101070405) and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT)(No. RS-2024-00461409).
 Maurice Fallon is supported by a Royal Society University Research Fellowship.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Accepted Manuscript version arising. } \endgroup